Long Plays 83–87

-Long Plays 83-87 is the first compilation album released by Australian new wave band, Pseudo Echo.
+Long Plays 83–87 is the first compilation album released by Australian new wave band, Pseudo Echo.
 It was released in 1987.
-It included extended and dance versions of their previously released singles between 1983-1987.
+It included extended and dance versions of their previously released singles between 1983 and 1987.
 It was released on CD in 1990.

 It was released in New Zealand under the title FunkyTown - The album.

 Reviews

 Michael Sutton of Allmusic gave the album 4 out of 5 stars, saying: This compilation shows that in the '80s Pseudo Echo was able to combine dance music and rock & roll as deftly as its Australian peers in INXS.
 Singer Brian Canham may not have had the snake-like charm of INXS' Michael Hutchence, but his brooding voice makes these songs sound more mysterious than they normally would.
 The lyrics are often superficial and repetitive; however, the hooks are dynamite.
 Pseudo Echo just wanted to get bodies gyrating, and Long Plays 83-87 offers the perfect way to get into the groove.